herschel666/phox/examples/simple/content/albums/mountains/index.md

 ---
 title: Mountains
+banner: /static/banner/mountains.jpg
 ---

-Enjoy the beauty of mountains.
+Enjoy the beauty of the mountains.